matiTechno/gravity/README.md

 * move around - right mouse button
 * zoom in/out - scroll wheel

+You can pass number of particles as argument when invoking program. :fire:

 For Linux users there is a Makefile which should work out of the box
 if dependencies are installed via package manager (apt, pacman).
 ### demo